webcompere/spring-properties-cleaner/app/README.md

    --read path/to/resources
 ```

-A scan will exit with code 1 if the file contains duplicates.
+A scan will exit with code 1 if the file contains errors.
 The scan will also warn of telescoping values which would prevent a conversion to YML.

+> Note: providing the settings for fixing into scan mode will cause
+> the scan to decide how fixing might look, and return an error
+> if the fixing preferences would require the files to be changed

 ### Fixing/Rewriting